Teesdale Way Section 12 (Yarm to Stockton-on-Tees)

 Introduction

-Section 12 of the Teesdale Way links the North Yorkshire market town of Yarm with the city of Stockton-on-Tees in its ceremonial county of Durham.
-Much of the journey is on easy trails following the river along its meandering flood plain right into the heart of Stockton-on-Tees with only a couple of brief ascents to break things up.
-Before 2018, this section finished alongside the replica of Captain Cook’s ship ‘Endeavour’ which has since moved to Whitby.
-Now, unfortunately, there’s little of interest in the immediate vicinity except, perhaps, Victoria Bridge, but at least it’s easy to get to and things pick up quickly thereafter.
+Section 12 of the Teesdale Way links the market towns of Yarm and Stockton-on-Tees, the first being in the ceremonial county of North Yorkshire and the second in that of Durham.
+While they’re both classified as market towns, Stockton is far more developed and sprawling.
+Much of the journey is on easy trails following the river along its meandering flood plain right into the heart of Stockton with only a couple of brief ascents to break things up.
+Before 2018, this section finished rather more excitingly alongside the replica of Captain Cook’s ship Endeavour which was then moved to Whitby.
+Now, unfortunately, there’s little of interest in the immediate vicinity with the exception perhaps, of Victoria Bridge, but things pick up quickly thereafter.

 Stats at a Glance